Fritz Hartjenstein

-Friedrich Hartjenstein (3 July 1905 – 20 October 1954) was a German SS functionary during the Nazi era.
+Friedrich Hartjenstein (3 July 1905 – 20 October 1954) was a German SS functionary and war criminal.
 A member of the SS-Totenkopfverbände, he served at various Nazi concentration camps such as Auschwitz and Sachsenhausen.
-After the Second World War, Hartjenstein was tried and found guilty for murder and crimes against humanity.
+After the Second World War, he was tried and found guilty of murder and crimes against humanity.

-Camp officer
+Concentration camp officer

 Hartjenstein, who was born in Peine, began his SS work at Sachsenhausen in 1938.
-The following year he was transferred to Niederhagen.
-In 1941 Hartjenstein served for a year with the 3rd SS Division Totenkopf, a Waffen SS combat division.
+The following year, he was transferred to Niederhagen.
+In 1941, Hartjenstein served for a year with the 3rd SS Division Totenkopf, a Waffen-SS combat division.

 In 1942, he was appointed the commandant of Birkenau.
-This was the main camp at Auschwitz, which contained the extermination facilities and crematoria.
-In 1944 Hartjenstein was appointed commandant of Natzweiler concentration camp in France.
-In 1945 he went to work at Flossenbürg concentration camp.
+It was the main camp at Auschwitz, and contained the extermination facilities and crematoria.
+In 1944, Hartjenstein was appointed commandant of Natzweiler concentration camp in France.
+In 1945, he worked at Flossenbürg concentration camp.

-Post war trials
+Post-war trials

-Hartjenstein was arrested by the British and sentenced to life imprisonment on 6 June 1946 at Wuppertal for executing four female agents of the British clandestine Special Operations Executive organization.
+Hartjenstein was arrested by the British and, on 6 June 1946, was sentenced to life imprisonment at Wuppertal for executing four female agents of the British clandestine Special Operations Executive organization.
 He was then tried for hanging a Royal Air Force POW, for which he was sentenced to death.

-Hartjenstein was then extradited to France where he was tried for his crimes at Natzweiler and received another death sentence.
-He died of a heart attack while awaiting execution on 20 October 1954, aged 49, in Paris.
+Hartjenstein was extradited to France, where he was tried for his crimes at Natzweiler, and received another death sentence.
+He died of a heart attack on 20 October 1954, aged 49, while awaiting execution in Paris.